5Mixer/LD54-TowerSprawl/log.md

 # Log
 # Sunday
+*12:00* - Ooh, programming this late was a very bad idea.
+Doubly so going anywhere near camera transformations and the UI.
+Spent ages going down terrible routes trying to keep input working when the camera moved, final solution not terrible, though not great, but much better than the hacks I was trying.
+I have a weird system demo, not a game, but I'm reasonably proud of it and it's time to publish.

 *10:50pm* - Minions turn temporary rooms into real rooms by walking walls to them.
 So so satisfying.
 I think my final goals for the night are
 - camera
 - tile by tile placement